The D2-210 Saturated Absorption Spectroscopy Module is an integral piece of our complete line of photonics tools supporting the AMO Community.

 Saturated Absorption High-Precision Frequency Reference

 Vescent Photonics’ D2-210 second-generation Spectroscopy Module makes locking to atomic transitions easier and more powerful than ever before.
 Completely redesigned to maximize performance in a number of laser-locking environments, the D2-210 makes atomic absorption-referenced frequency locks simple.
 Designed to work as a general-purpose frequency discriminator, it is compatible with our D2-125 Reconfigurable Servo as well as other feedback loop filters.The D2-210 can be charged with either Potassium, Rubidium, or Cesium.
-It is magnetically shielded to reduce perturbations due to magnetic fields and accommodates free-space or, optionally, fiber-coupled input.
+It is magnetically shielded to reduce perturbations due to magnetic fields, and accommodates free-space or, optionally, a fiber-coupled input.
 The D2-210 allows flexible operation, accepting laser powers from microwatts to over a hundred milliwatts, and it also offers improved, easier-to-align optomechanics and a beam path that effectively eliminates back reflections to the laser.
 The D2-210 provides a signal to lock to either the side of an absorption or the peak and can optionally support Doppler-broadened background subtraction.

 |Fill Choices||K, Rb, Cs|

 |Supported locks||Side-of-transition, peak|

 |Noise @ 4 MHz (shot level)||80||nV/√ Hz|